 I paused myself before I came forward, because I knew it would rouse his base to greater heights.
 I think I was right.
 I think that people like that he does this.
 I think that many liberals don’t like it.
 Most thinking women don’t like it.
 But that’s what we’re living with here.
 And the evangelicals, by the way, their belief is that he hasn’t attacked any women lately.
 God has forgiven him and he’s improved.

 Pope: Do you think that the way that these cases are covered contributes to that?
 What’s astonishing about your series is that these stories are told entirely from the point of view of the women.
 We hear pretty much only from them.
 It’s their view of what happened.
 So many other stories are sexualized, or they’re told from the point of view of the man.
 Do you think that changes how they’re received?

 Carroll: That’s very interesting.
 I hadn’t thought of that.
 Yeah.
 These stories put the woman watching her life as she moves through her life.
 What she was like at the time it happened.
 What happened after she came forward.
 We had the shower of death threats and the miserable way these women were called liars and skanks and crazy.
 Inevitably, the woman’s looks are disparaged.

 So the one who comes forward knows what she’s getting into.
-That they came forward in 2016 and then were brave enough to do it again for The Atlantic magazine, to me is the most astonishing part of it.
-My hat goes off and they’re endlessly brave.
+That they came forward in 2016 and then were brave enough to do it again for The Atlantic magazine, to me, is the most astonishing part of it.
+My hat goes off…they’re endlessly brave.

-Pope: So how could these cases, these stories be covered differently by news outlets to make these women’s stories resonate more?
+Pope: So how could these cases be covered differently by news outlets to make these women’s stories resonate more?

 Carroll: Start writing the real truth about sex, number one.
 That will never happen.
 So I may as well not even suggest it.
 The New York Times is not going to talk about Donald Trump sticking his finger into the vagina of a woman.
 They are just not going to do it.
 I mean, I can’t figure out a way they could do that.